CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 </div>
 <a href="/developers/carto-vl/examples#example-population-density---unclassed">View my source code!</a>

-To see more variation in the data, you can even set intermediate colors in the color list,for example:
+To see more variation in the data, you can even set intermediate colors in the color list for example, here we are adding an intermediate color, `deeppink`:

 ```CARTOVL_Viz
 color: ramp($population_density, [midnightblue, deeppink, gold])